 How long does the sponsorship last?

 There is no obligation to sponsor the child for the entirety of his/her education, as the sponsorship scheme works on a yearly basis.
-Sponsorship may also terminate if the child relocated from Ruiru.
+Sponsorship may also terminate if the child exits the programme or relocates from Ruiru.

 Communication between you and your child.

-Sponsors will also receive letters from their children twice a year, usually at Christmas and Easter time.
-If at any point volunteers are visiting Ruiru, then sponsors will be notified and will be able to send letters and packages with them to be passed on to the children.
-Useful gifts are things such as clothes, shoes, underwear, stationery and small toys which are hugely appreciated by the kids!
+At Christmas and Easter children write letters to their sponsors informing them of their activity and achievements.
+If at any point volunteers are visiting Ruiru, then sponsors will be notified and will be able to send letters and packages to be passed on to the children.
+Useful gifts are things such as clothes, shoes, underwear, stationary and small toys which are always hugely appreciated!